 Many of Nantucket’s Art Galleries are located near the harbor.
 Take a stroll.
 Collectors will find classic landscape and coastal subjects as well as contemporary works by local and regional artists.

 Surfside and Nobadeer are favorite beaches for swimming and surfing.
 Head toward the Nantucket Wildlife Refuge, a skinny peninsula on the island’s northernmost tip.
 The Atlantic side has great surfing waves while the bayside calm is great for waterskiing and shell collecting.
 Whether you work up a breakfast, lunch or dinner appetite, award-winning Topper’s Restaurant at the Wauwinet Hotel is a fine dining experience in an historic setting.
 Tender to their private dock.

-Dockage needs to be booked weeks in advance for July and August, and three years in advance for July 4th weekend.
+Overnight dockage in Nantucket needs to be booked weeks in advance for July and August, and three years in advance for July 4th weekend.
 However, moorings are available from Nantucket Moorings or you can anchor north of the mooring field.

 Nantucket – Martha’s Vineyard 25 NM